History of Judo in the NWT

 Mario Desforges founded the NWT Judo Association in 2008, of which he was Head Coach and President of the association.
 Desforge devoted the next 12 years, before eventually retiring in 2020, by promoting and teaching judo in schools, recreational programs, and camps throughout the Northwest Territories.
 He also developed a number of high performance athletes and established the privately run Kam Lake Dojo in Yellowknife.
 Notable NWT athletes include Gabriel Desforge, judoka from Yellowknife who moved to Montreal in 2010, obtained 5th place at the Canadian Championships in 2012 and became a part of the national team; Mason Bruneau, judoka from Hay River who received a bronze medal at the 2015 Canadian Championships in Richelieu; Brent Batsina, judoka from N’dilo who received a silver medal at the 2015 Canada Winter Games in the -100kg category; and Wilson Elliot, judoka from Yellowknife who received bronze at the 2019 Canada Winter Games, and represented Canada at the Pan American Junior Championships held in Buenos Aires, Argentina.

 Upon Desforges retirement, Chantal Steitzer became president of the NWT Judo Association and Josh Hagen, the Head Coach and Executive Director.
 The association worked tirelessly to continue developing judo under the strict restrictions of the Covid-19 pandemic.
-Sensei Amy Cotton OLY was hired for the Dehcho region to teach a successful school program in partnership with the DDEC. in 2017 sensei Ed Hartley established the Kuzui Judo Club in Inuvik with a strong number of participants every year.
+Senseis Tony Corbin in Fort Liard, Tetsuya Numata in Fort Simpson and Christian Moussima in Fort Providence provide judo in the Dehcho region as a part of our successful in school program in partnership with the DDEC.
+Sensei Ed Hartley established the Kuzui Judo Club in Inuvik in 2017 and continues to have a strong number of participants every year.
 This program is offered for free in the community to allow anyone to participate!

 NWT Judo strives to increase the physical activity of people throughout the territory with Judo, and is dedicated to developing judoka from grassroots to high performance athletes.
 We work to provide a fun learning atmosphere both in the school system, specifically throughout the Dehcho District, as well as hubs in Yellowknife and Inuvik.